Davidson’s pinch-hit slam sends Reds past Cardinals, 4-2

 ST. LOUIS (AP) — Pinch-hitter Matt Davidson delivered a go-ahead grand slam in the sixth inning and the Cincinnati Reds beat the St. Louis Cardinals 4-2 on Friday night.

 Davidson drove a 2-0 pitch from Tyler Webb to left field and into the Cincinnati bullpen.
-It was his third home run of the season, his second career grand slam and his first pinch-hit homer.
+It was his third home run of the season, second career slam and first pinch-hit homer.

+“Just so happy for him, and of course our team with a big win,” Reds manager David Bell said.
+“But that’s one of the hardest things to do is to pinch-hit and not get any at-bats for however long it’s been.
+It seems so few and far between with the at-bats.”

 Cincinnati is 2-2 after a three-game pause because of a positive COVID-19 test.
 St. Louis has lost four of six.
 The teams combined for only five hits.